 Sea is the inlet of the Indian Ocean, which establishes a barrier between Asia and

 - The Indian Ocean is the warmest among oceans.
 Its temperature is between 22 and 28 C. (Source)

 - Ocean rip current works closer to shore and moves away from the shoreline.
 Sometimes, it can reach a speed of 8 ft. per second, which makes it dangerous for swimmers.

 - Every year, more than 14 million tons of plastic reach the oceans.
 The ocean current can transport plastic around the globe.
-Retrieving plastic from the ocean is more difficult than from rivers and seas.
+Retrieving plastic from the ocean is more intricate than from rivers and seas.

 - Most of the rainfall on earth (86%) is due to evaporation from oceanic water.

 - The mid-ocean ridge is the longest mountain range on earth.
-It covers an area of 40,389 miles and 90% of this chain is under the ocean around the globe.
+It covers an area of 40,389 miles, and 90% of this chain is under the ocean around the globe.
 It also forms the earth’s largest volcanic feature.
 (Source)

 - There are hundreds or thousands of volcanoes beneath oceans.
 Around 67% of volcanic activity on earth happens in these volcanoes.
 However, most of them remain unnoticed due to their presence in the deep sea.
 (Source)

 - Internal waves are waves within the ocean.
 These occur due to gravity from the tidal force, wind, or a ship.
 Internal waves are a lot slower than surface waves.
 (Source)